HistoryThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

 Gingivostomatitis herpetica: Initial manifestation of a herpes simplex infection.
 Grouped vesicles enorally, usually severe clinical picture.

-Herpangina: Analogous clinical picture to hand-foot-and-mouth disease, but usually without the changes in the integument.
+Herpangina: analogous clinical picture to hand-foot-mouth disease, but usually without the changes in the integument.

 Zoster: segmental pattern of infestation.
-Children are an atypical age of manifestation for zoster infections.
+Zoster infections in children are however rather atypical

 Varicella: disseminated (not localized) papulo-vesicular exanthema.
 Vesicles and pustules.
 Typical multifaceted efflorescence pattern (star map).

 Erythema exsudativum multiforme: typical cocard structure of the skin lesions (ring within a ring), foci clearly larger, no painfulness